AsadUsama/D-Diamonds-Jewelry/README.md

 - Font Awesome

 ## Author
-This project was converted from a PDF design and refactored for portfolio use.
+This project was converted from a PDF design.

 ## License
 This project is for educational and portfolio purposes.
 You may use or modify it as needed.